 The outlook for babies born with encephalocele depends on the location of the opening, the parts of the brain affected, and whether or not they have other birth defects.
 More often than not, a child with encephalocele will face some challenges including intellectual disability, movement problems or paralysis, vision problems, or seizures.

-The neural tube closes around the fourth week of pregnancy (about 28 days after conception).
-Studies have shown that taking 400 mcg of folic acid for at least one month before conception and continuing through pregnancy can reduce the risk of NTDs by about 36%.
+The neural tube closes around the fourth week of pregnancy (about 28 days after conception), so it is important to start taking a supplement with folate at least one month before conception and continuing throughout pregnancy.

-Because the neural tube closes before many women even know they are pregnant, it is important to take enough folic acid even if you are not planning a pregnancy.
+Because the neural tube closes before many women even know they are pregnant, it is important for women of childbearing age to take enough folate even if they are not planning a pregnancy.
 According to the CDC, roughly 50% of all pregnancies in the United States are unplanned.

-The most important takeaway is that folic acid is beneficial for any woman who may become pregnant.
+The most important takeaway is that folate is beneficial for any woman who may become pregnant.